gonaumov/babelPresentation/babelPresentationen.md

 jpm is the successor of cfx tool that was walking with older versions of Mozila FireFox add-on SDK.

 # Dependencies in npm
-Npm keep the list of dependencies in .json file called package.json.
+Npm keeps the list of dependencies in .json file called package.json.
 Here is an example of a typical package.json:
 ```
 {
   "name": "babelpresentation",